adrian-squared/bizhawk_event_shuffler_2/README.md

 # How do I use this ?

 simply place the event-shuffler-2.lua file (you can download it directly) in the bizhawk-shuffler-2/plugins directory and select "set up plugins" when starting a run

+# Can you add <game> ?

+Sure, just create an issue (with some information with what event you'd like to swap the game, as I don't know every game) and I should respond and add it relatively quickly.